JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

    targets at all.

 To that end we provide the function :func:`targets`.
-It can be used to query all the, well, targets of some given data container or data subset.
+It can be used to query all the, well, targets of some given labeled data container or data subset.

 .. function:: targets(data, [obsdim])

-   Extract the concrete targets from `data` and return them.
+   Query the concrete targets from `data` and return them.

-   This function is eager in the sense that it will always call :func:`getobs` unless a custom method for :func:`gettargets` (see later) is implemented for the type of `data`.
+   This function is eager in the sense that it will always call :func:`getobs` unless a custom method for ``LearnBase.gettargets`` (see later) is implemented for the type of `data`.
 This will make sure that actual values are returned (in contrast to placeholders such as :class:`DataSubset` or ``SubArray``).

    In other words, the returned values must be in the form intended to be passed as-is to some resampling strategy or learning algorithm.

-   :param data: The object representing a data container.
+   :param data: The object representing a labeled data container.

    :param obsdim: \
         Optional.
 If it makes sense for the type of `data`, then